 In this case, a transient ID will be provided where persistent ID has been requested but cannot be constructed.
 The response will include the relevant ‘scope’ parameter in the OIDC authorization response indicating the processed scopes, in accordance with OIDC specifications, confirming whether the identifier is transient or persistent.
 Examples follow below.
 Therefore, in the case when transient ID is provided to the RP instead of the requested persistent ID, ‘transient’ is part of the scope parameter instead of ‘persistent’.
 This will allow merchants to detect this scope and configure its workflow to decide to proceed using the transient identifier or to request alternative validation.

-If you wish to utilise the reuse-detection feature, please send an email to email@example.com to request the addition of the reuse_detection claim as an allowed claim for your client.
+If you wish to utilise the reuse-detection feature, please specify as such during registration or, if you choose to use this feature later on, send an email to firstname.lastname@example.org to request the addition of the reuse_detection claim as an allowed claim for your client.
 Upon confirmation that this addition has been completed, you can include the reuse_detection claim when initiating a validation request.
 The request will elicit a list of multiple possible identifiers and it will be necessary for your systems to store those identifiers independently and in such a way that it is meaningful for the client to use.
 Please note that OIDC clients configured with this claim will only be permitted to use the persistent flow, and the InAcademia team will require additional assurance from the merchant that the request to use this feature is warranted, relevant and not excessive for the specified use case .
 In the event that the request to use this feature is perceived to be not relevant or excessive for the specified use case, InAcademia reserves the right to reject the request, in order to maintain compliance with the GEANT Code of Conduct.